flix/flix/doc/PROJECTS.md

-# Package Manager
+# Package Management
 Today, programs are not written from scratch, but rather build on a large collection of external libraries.
 Different languages have different package ecosystems: Java has Maven, JavaScript has NPM, Rust has Cargo, and so forth.
 All of these languages offer some form of package manager that is used to download, install, upgrade, and keep track of the dependencies of a software project.
-The problem is highly non-trivial, for example, how should we handle the situation where a project depends on package A and package B, and A depends on C (version 1.0), but B depends on C (version 2.0)?
+The problem is non-trivial: For example, how should we handle the situation where a project depends on package A and package B, and A depends on C (version 1.0), but B depends on C (version 2.0)?